There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Guarantees

 Immediate annuities provide a steady stream of income that is guaranteed for a specified period or for life.
 This can be particularly beneficial for retirees who want to ensure a regular income in retirement.
+Because they often are the most illiquid, always consult with a qualified advisor before purchasing.

 Less Market Risk